nchlswhttkr/website/content/blog/ddd-melbourne-2019/index.md

 ---
 title: "DDD Melbourne 2019"
-description: "A conference reflection"
+description: "Reflections, discussions and thoughts from attending DDD Melbourne 2019"
 date: 2019-08-13T12:00:00+10:00
-draft: false
-slug: "ddd-melbourne-2019"
 ---

-I had the pleasure of attending DDD Melbourne this past weekend, seeing talks from many people in Melbourne's tech space.
+I had the pleasure of attending [DDD Melbourne](https://dddmelbourne.com/) this past weekend, seeing talks from many people in Melbourne's tech space, and others coming in from abroad.
 Across 5 tracks of talks, there was a wide array of presentations on a variety of technical, personal and professional topics.

 <!--more-->

+First of all the, least I can do as well is give thanks to the team at [JuniorDev](https://juniordev.io) who gave me a discount code to attend DDD.
+They run monthly meetups where members from Melbourne's tech community can give presentations.

 I mightn't have been able to attend all the presentations on the day, but there's no harm in writing about the ones I was able to see!

 I was originally planning to write up my thoughts on all of the presentations.
 I've since changed my mind and limited discussion to some of the meatier bits.

-First of all the least I can do is give thanks to the team at [JuniorDev](https://juniordev.io), who gave me a discount code to attend DDD.
-They run monthly meetups where members from Melbourne's tech community can give presentations.

 ![A photo of the DDD 10th anniversary logo, with the inset caption "It's a great day"](./snap.png)